naturalis/apexomes/README.md

 Do you want to have a coding reference or raw reference?

 #### Reduce reference to coding only
-If you want to have a dataset only for coding genes (i.e. exomic loci), use the [Extract-cdna-headers.bash](script/Extract-cdna-headers.bash) script.
-Please change the input directory variable "inputvcfdir" and change the output directory variable "outputdir" to the right directories.
+To extract 'coding genes' (i.e. exomic loci) from the dataset ('Reference.vcf'), use the [Extract-cdna-headers.bash](script/Extract-cdna-headers.bash) script.
+Please change the input directory variable
+"inputvcfdir" and change the output directory variable "outputdir" to the right directories.

 #### Merge reference with obtained data